- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 05/2100Z to 06/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C1 event observed at 06/1017Z from Region 2280 (S07E01).
-There are currently 3 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 05/2100Z to 06/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be low with a slight chance for an M-class flare on days one, two, and three (07 Feb, 08 Feb, 09 Feb).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (07 Feb, 08 Feb, 09 Feb).

 IIA.
-Geophysical Activity Summary 05/2100Z to 06/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed, as measured by the ACE spacecraft, reached a peak speed of 474 km/s at 06/0908Z.
-Total IMF reached 7 nT at 06/0709Z.
-The maximum southward component of Bz reached -6 nT at 06/0931Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 620 pfu.
+Geophysical Activity Summary 05/2100Z to 06/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 688 km/s at 06/0033Z.
+Total IMF reached 5 nT at 05/2302Z.
+The maximum southward component of Bz reached -3 nT at 06/1450Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 16600 pfu.

 III.
 Event probabilities 07 Feb-09 Feb